• Skip to Content

 Credit by Examination coursework may not be counted as part of the 12-unit residency requirement necessary for graduation from the College.
 The amount of credit which may be earned and counted toward graduation at the College is limited to 12 semester units.
 No credit will be entered on the student’s permanent record until the student has completed 12 other units of study at SJCC.
 The course cannot duplicate any high school diploma requirements or college course which college credit is granted upon admission to SJCC.
 Students may not challenge a course that was previously challenged, nor may they subsequently take a course for which credit by examination was granted.

-Also see AP 4235 titled Credit by Examination.
+Also see AP 4235 titled Credit For Prior Learning

 Advanced Placement Examinations